rakeshwbs/mba-spss-2025/descriptive-statistics/measures-of-central-tendency/mean.md

 - In **descriptive statistics**, the **mean** serves as a **measure of central tendency**.
 - It summarizes a set of values by identifying the **"average" or most typical value** in the dataset.

+## Practical

+1. Download the CSV file using the link below:

+2.